 You can also turn AutoPilot off at the Budget level (which will turn it off for all campaigns in a Budget) instead of for individual campaigns.

 - Navigate to the Budget View for the affected Budget and Client.

-- On the Edit Budget Details screen, there will be an Automation tab on the left side.
+- On the Edit Budget Details screen, there will be an Automation tab on the left.
 Click this tab.

 - Set AutoPilot to Disabled.

 If you need additional help with this error, respond to the alert email you received or contact email@example.com.